SolidLabResearch/solid-identity-manager/privacy-policy.md

 ## What user data we collect

-We do not collect any user data.
+We do not collect, or otherwise process in any way, any user data.

 ## Integration with Solid applications